anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-  This is where we are going to input the end users details.
+  This is where I input the end users details.
 </p>
 <br />